serkanshentyurk/flow_cytometry_project/README.md

 - **Individual Cell Plot:** View the fluorescence intensity of a specific cell.
 - **Average Intensity Plot:** See the average fluorescence intensity across all cells with variability indicators (such as standard deviation, standard error, or percentiles).
 2. **Interactive Controls:**
-- Adjust settings like figure size, colors, tick visibility, and log scale.
+- Adjust settings like figure size, colours, tick visibility, and log scale.
 - Input labels for the axes and title for the plot.
 - Save your plot as a high-resolution JPEG image.
 3. **Navigation:**